dwhiffing/fury/content/nato/it/navy/frigates/body.md

 short range SAMs augmented by 40mm cannon.
 For anti-ship targeting there are eight Otomat Mk2 SSM and a the 127mm gun.
-ASW work on the Lupo ships is carried out by an AB-212 Anti-Submarine Warfare (ASW) helicopters backed up by onboard torpedo and sonar.
+ASW work on the Lupo ships is carried out by an AB-212 Anti-Submarine Warfare (ASW) helicopters backed up by onboard torpedos and sonar.
 The Artigliere ships have double the number of Aspide SAMs but no sonar or onboard torpedoes, they do have a helicopter which can carry out ASW work but it is primarily for maritime patrolling.

 | Class      | Pennant | Name        | Task          | Remarks |
 | ---------- | ------- | ----------- | ------------- | ------- |